alexeykomov/FootballTeams/README.md

 5. In project folder `rvm install 2.7.4`, go to step 2.
 6. In project folder `yarn install`.
 7. In folder `./ios` - `bundle exec pod install`.
+8. Get your token from https://www.football-data.org/client/home.
+Sign-up if needed.
+9. Create `.env` file with token: `cp env.example .env`.
+Paste token from **8**.
+10. Generate config - in project folder `yarn rnuc .env`.
-8. In project folder `npx react-native run-ios`, `npx react-native run-android`.
+11. In project folder `npx react-native run-ios`, `npx react-native run-android`.

 ## Original description
 Your task is to create a football information mobile app supporting the following requirements: